Tough task: Dave Aranda's shorthanded LSU defense will be tested by UCF's prolific offense

 SCOTTSDALE, Ariz. – Devin White thinks highly of UCF and its 25-game winning streak, but doesn't think much of the school's claim to a 2017 na…

-Louisville was held to 220 total yards, about 338 below its season’s average, and 36 fewer points than it scored in the regular season.
+Louisville was held that day to 220 total yards, about 338 below its season’s average, and 36 fewer points than it scored in the regular season.

 Similarly, the Knights have topped the 40-point mark twice and put half a hundred on the scoreboard on four occasions, leaving Aranda with a lot of work to do since the bowl matchup was announced Dec.
 2.

+"They go fast, they go fast, they go fast, and then when it is a critical down, they go fast and slow down … they see what you're in and they change the call," Aranda said.
+"They've got a good idea of what you're in and they call the play that's going to beat that play.
+They do a really good job at that."

-The task became more difficult for Aranda considering he will be without his top three cornerbacks (Greedy Williams, Kristian Fulton, Kelvin Joseph) and two defensive linemen (Breiden Fehoko, Ed Alexander) because of injuries, NFL draft decisions or suspensions.
+The task became more difficult considering Aranda will be without his top three cornerbacks (Greedy Williams, Kristian Fulton, Kelvin Joseph) and two defensive linemen (Breiden Fehoko, Ed Alexander) because of injuries, NFL draft decisions or suspensions.

 Also, inside linebacker Jacob Phillips will sit out the first half after being ejected for targeting in LSU’s regular-season finale against Texas A&M.